 What are Sub-Problems?A problem is broken down into smaller problems (of smaller input size ) for the ease of computation.
 They are called as sub-problems.
 Each sub-problem is further broken down into even smaller sub-problems.
 This process is repeated until we reach a point where the solution to the sub-problem is easy to compute.
 Finally, the solutions to these sub-problems are combined to get the final solution (of the original problem).

 Dynamic Programming is a rather ambiguous term.
-It does give us any semantic clue as to how the technique might work which is in contrast to other techniques like divide&conquer and greedy approach.
+It does not give us any semantic clue as to how the technique might work which is in contrast to other techniques like divide&conquer and greedy approach.

 An interesting feature of DP is the presence of overlapping sub-problems.
 Recognizing such overlapping sub-problems is the key to solving DP problems.
 DP has two main approaches, a bottom-up iterative approach known as tabulation and a top-down recursive approach known as memoization.